JasonRobnson/matchMaking/README.md

 This project allows a user to take a survey, and based on that survey.
 They will be matched with a potential friend that shares some of the same interest.

-My purpose for coding this was to get practice at my first Fullstack app.
+My purpose for coding this was to get practice towards making my first Fullstack app.
 I hoped to combine all the small pieces of technology that I've learned so far, and merge them into a full functioning app.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->